wimbrts/USB_FORMAT/README.md

 2 - After Format Copy your boot.wim to Root of USB Boot Drive

-UEFI_MULTI can Add VHD or PE WIM File Booting from RAMDISK
+WinNTSetup can Add Windows 10/11 x64 VHD to Boot Manager Menu

 USB drive Booting with Windows Boot Manager Menu in BIOS or UEFI Mode